-A composable CDP is an approach to building customer data platform capabilities by assembling modular, best-of-breed components rather than deploying a single, bundled platform.
+A composable CDP is an approach to building customer data platform capabilities by assembling modular, best-of-breed components — each handling a different stage of the Customer Intelligence Loop — rather than deploying a single, bundled platform.
 Most composable CDPs are warehouse-native, meaning they leverage your existing cloud data warehouse (such as Snowflake, BigQuery, or Databricks) as the foundation and add specialized tools for identity resolution, segmentation, and data activation.

-Rather than consolidating all customer data into a proprietary CDP database, the composable approach keeps unified customer profiles in your warehouse and uses connectors—often via reverse ETL—to sync audiences and attributes to downstream marketing and analytics tools.
+Rather than consolidating all customer data into a proprietary CDP database, the composable approach keeps unified customer profiles in your warehouse and uses connectors — often via reverse ETL — to sync audiences and attributes to downstream marketing and analytics tools.
+For a comprehensive overview of CDP fundamentals, see What Is a Customer Data Platform?.

 Composable Software: The Underlying Principle